a868111817/FactCheckScrapy/README.md

 `cd factcheck`
 `scrapy crawl tfc`

-posts.csv will in the file 'factcheck'
+posts.csv will in the file factcheck